When is a non-Markovian quantum process classical?: Conclusions and Outlook

 Beyond this foundational perspective, the characterization of the set of classical processes, as well as the measure of non-classicality we have provided, lend themselves naturally to the development of a resource theory of non-classicality in which processes defined by Eqs.~\eqref{eqn::classLem} and~\eqref{eqn::chi_requirement} are free.
 Additionally, our approach yields a definite theoretical background which allows one to deal with different quantifiers of the degree of non-classicality, related to practical situations where different sets of operations are available to investigate the quantumness of physical processes.

 On the structural side, we have fully characterized the set of classical processes and have shown that there exist processes that are genuinely quantum.
-However, the explicit partitioning of the the set of quantum processes into classical, non-classical, and genuinely quantum processes remains opaque and requires further investigation.
+However, the explicit partitioning of the set of quantum processes into classical, non-classical, and genuinely quantum processes remains opaque and requires further investigation.
 It suggests itself to assume that the set of genuinely quantum processes is of full measure: as the set of discordant states is of full measure in the set of all states~\cite{ferraro_almost_2010}, for a randomly chosen process, at any time $t_j$ there will generally not exist a measurement that leaves the respective system-environment state invariant, and the subsequent dynamics would have to be highly fine-tuned in order to disguise this invasiveness.
-A rigorous proof of this statement, as well as a thorough connection between the properties of the underlying Hamiltonian that generates the process at hand and the classicality/non-classicality of the resulting comb, is subject of future research.
+More specifically, based on the arguments employed in the explicit construction example of a genuinely quantum process we provided, where four measurement times were necessary to prove the genuine quantumness, we conjecture that almost all processes associated with a $d$-dimensional system are genuinely quantum, if the system is probed $d^2$ or more times.
+A rigorous proof of this statement is subject of future research.
+Moreover, since genuinely non-classical processes lead to non-classical statistics in a device-independent manner, their quantumness cannot be disguised.
+It then seems natural to explore if these processes can be used for technological applications.